Published 14:47 IST, September 14th 2020

 Advertisement

-US Centers for Disease Control and Prevention (CDC) in a new study has found that people who are dining at restaurants have a higher risk of COVID-19 transmission as compared to or community activities.
-As per study, researchers analyzed data from ults at 11 facilities and found that persons going to locations that offer on-site eating and drinking options were associated with Covid-19 positivity.
+The US Centers for Disease Control and Prevention (CDC) in a new study has found that people who are dining at restaurants have a higher risk of COVID-19 transmission as compared to other community activities.
+As per the study, the researchers analyzed the data from adults at 11 facilities and found that persons going to locations that offer on-site eating and drinking options were associated with Covid-19 positivity.

 Advertisement